 Olympic National Park Lodges for Families

-Not only is it right beside the National Park, but there is a range of activities for families to do as well.
+Not only is it right beside the National Park, there is also a range of activities for families.

-Guests can also eat at the restaurant on-site or prepare packed lunches, which is excellent if you plan on hiking in the national park.
+There is a restaurant on-site or bring a packed lunch, which is excellent if you plan on hiking in the Olympic national park with kids.

 Olympic National Park Family Friendly Hotels

 A little further away in Sequim is the Olympic View Inn.
-The area has plenty of sights to offer including a lake in Sequim Bay Street Park and there are also plenty of trails in the area for hikes too.
+The area has plenty of sights to offer including a lake in Sequim Bay Street Park and there are also lovely hiking trails.

-Around the hotel, there are great family restaurants with plenty of choice for the whole family.
+Around the hotel, there are great family restaurants with plenty of choice.

 There are several different rooms to choose from and two are pet friendly.
 The rooms have wifi and are pretty comfortable for families.